How Are you Going to Keep Your Congregation Engaged and Relevant?

 In my thirty years as a pastor, I focused on preaching inspiring sermons, empowering my church members, shepherding with compassion at important moments of people’s lives, and casting a vision for how my congregations could help transform the world.

-But soon enough, I was confronted by some intense challenges.
-Not everyone liked me, and some congregations didn’t want to change.
-Every church has sacred traditions they don’t want messed with, or a desire to keep the status quo instead of innovating.
+As happens to every leader in this kind of role, I was confronted by some intense challenges.
+Not everyone liked me (difficult for us people-pleasers), and some congregations didn’t want to change (even more difficult for us Maximizers).
+Every church has "sacred" traditions they don’t want messed with, or a desire to keep the status quo instead of innovating.